Danish’s Death: Chetna Shocked; Fans Blame Her; Say Things Would’ve Been Different If She Chose Him!

 - Sara Ali Khan's Lehenga Or Janhvi Kapoor's Gown — Whose Ivory Attire Was More Stylish?

 The 21-year-old lifestyle blogger, Danish Zehen's death has shocked everyone!
 Danish had participated in MTV's Ace Of Space.
 Apparently, he met with an accident while he was returning from a wedding on the Vashi Highway.
 He was a resident of Kurla.
 He was in a Honda City when the accident took place.
-In the Ace Of Space house Varun Sood and Chetna Pande were locked up in the gym room along with Danish Zehen and Riya.

-Danish was recently eliminated from the show.
 Ace Of Space's Vikas Gupta and contestants Akanksha Sharma, Divya Agarwal and others took to social media to express grief over Danish's death.

+In the Ace Of Space house, Varun Sood and Chetna Pande were locked up in the gym room along with Danish Zehen and Riya.
+Apparently, Danish had to leave the house due to emergency.
+A few days ago, he got a chance to enter the show, but Chetna chose Fiza to return instead of Danish.

-Chetna Pande In A Great Shock
+Chetna Pande In Great Shock

 Talking To IWMBuzz, Chetna said, "I am in a great shock.
 He was my bro.
 I will just give me some time."
 She also shared a video and paid tribute to Danish!